Mini Easter Eggs and Children

 Disclaimer

-We strongly advise that you attend a first aid course to understand how to provide assistance in a first aid situation.
+We strongly recommend attending a first aid course to learn how to assist effectively in emergencies.